photon1503/SQMeter/README.md

 # SQMeter

-Arduino-compatible Sky Quality Meter using the TSL2591
+Arduino-compatible Sky Quality Meter using the TSL2591 and BME280 sensor

-* SQM-LU serial protocol
-* Ability to store calibration factors in EEPROM
+* Ability to store calibration factors for SQM and Temperature in EEPROM
+* Temperature compensation for the TSL2591

-* Windows program for monitoring and configuration
+* Windows standalone program for monitoring and configuration

+* SQM-LU serial protocol, compatible to standard ASCOM driver for Sky Quality Meter and Temperature

+* Extended protocal with additional data
-* Compatible with ASCOM driver for Weather Conditions
+* ASCOM Platform 7 driver for Weather Conditions

+- Sky Quality
+- Sky Brightness
+- Temperature
+- Humidity
+- Pressure
+- Dew Point (calculated)

+- Option to configure rolling average of the measurements for a given time period

+- ASCOM Conform Test passed

 ## References